 Consumer Information Indicator: Incoming Class GPA Description The GPA used by the EPP to determine admission to the program for candidates admitted to the EPP.
 Calculation Divide the sum of all candidates' GPA used to determine admission (either the overall GPA or GPA based on the last 60 hours of coursework) by the total number of candidates admitted to the program during the reporting period.
 Round to the hundredths place.
 Population All EPP candidates admitted during the reporting period.
 Exclusion rules None Acceptable values Positive number between 0 and 4, two decimal places.

-Methodological considerations Calculations include all candidates admitted to an EPP for initial certification in any class during the reporting period.
+Consumer Information Indicator: Incoming Class GPA Methodological considerations Calculations include all candidates admitted to an EPP for initial certification in any class during the reporting period.
 The incoming class GPA can be based on coursework completed at either the accredited institution of higher education where the applicant is enrolled, or the institution of higher education from which the most recent bachelor's or higher degree was conferred.
 The EPP can chose to base admission on either: (1) all coursework attempted by the candidate prior to admission to the EPP, or (2) the last 60 hours of coursework completed by the candidate.
 Example calculation Five candidates were admitted to the EPP with the following GPAs: 4.00, 2.50, 3.75, 3.25, and 3.50.
 The average overall GPA is computed as follows: $(4.00 + 2.50 + 3.75 + 3.25 + 3.50)/5 = 3.40$.

-Consumer Information Indicator: Candidates' Average SAT Score Description The average total SAT score (verbal and quantitative sections only) for candidates admitted to the EPP.
+Consumer Information Consumer Information Indicator: Candidates' Average SAT Score Description The average total SAT score (verbal and quantitative sections only) for candidates admitted to the EPP.
 Calculation Divide the sum of all candidates' verbal and quantitative SAT scores by the total number of candidates admitted to the program during the reporting period.
 Round to the nearest whole number.
 Population All EPP candidates admitted during the reporting period who provided SAT scores for admission.
-Exclusion rules None Acceptable values Positive whole numbers between 400 and 2400.20 Methodological considerations SAT scores are reported only if the scores are required as part of candidate applications.
-Example calculation Four candidates were admitted to the EPP with the following SAT scores: 680 , 590 , 510 , and 760 .
-The average total SAT score 21 is computed as follows: $(680 + 590 + 510 + 760)/4 = 635$.
+Exclusion rules None Acceptable values For 2014-2015 reporting year, positive whole numbers between 1600 and 2400.
+For 2015-2016 reporting year, positive whole numbers between 400 and 2400.
+For Methodological considerations SAT scores are reported only if the scores are required as part of candidate applications.
+Example calculation Four candidates were admitted to the EPP with the following SAT scores: 680, 590, 510, and 760.
+The average total SAT score is computed as follows: $(680 + 590 + 510 + 760)/4 = 635$.